samirsalman/Cocktail-Room/README.md

 # CocktailRoom
-This is my first Flutter Project, a funny Application to search, save and know Cocktails and Drinks.
+This is my first Flutter Project, a funny Application to search, save and discover Cocktails and Drinks.
 Every Drink have all recipes and instructions to make it.
-Cocktail Room is on Play Store.
-Not already on AppStore.
+Cocktail Room is on **Play Store**.

 # ScreenShot